 Microsoft Fabric introduces a lake centric data warehouse built on an enterprise grade distributed processing engine that enables industry leading performance at scale while eliminating the need for configuration and management.
 Through an easy to use SaaS experience that is tightly integrated with Power BI for easy analysis and reporting, Warehouse in Microsoft Fabric converges the world of data lakes and warehouses with a goal of greatly simplifying an organizations investment in their analytics estate.
 Data warehousing workloads benefit from the rich capabilities of the SQL engine over an open data format, enabling customers to focus on data preparation, analysis and reporting over a single copy of their data stored in their Microsoft OneLake.

 The Warehouse is built for any skill level - from the citizen developer through to the professional developer, DBA or data engineer.
-The rich set of experiences built into Microsoft Fabric workspace enables customers to reduce their time to insights by having an easily consumable, always connected dataset that is integrated with Power BI in DirectLake mode.
+The rich set of experiences built into Microsoft Fabric workspace enables customers to reduce their time to insights by having an easily consumable, always connected semantic model that is integrated with Power BI in DirectLake mode.
 This enables second-to-none industry leading performance that ensures a customer's report always has the most recent data for analysis and reporting.
-Cross database querying can be leveraged to quickly and seamlessly leverage multiple data sources that span multiple databases for fast insights and zero data duplication.
+Cross-database querying can be leveraged to quickly and seamlessly leverage multiple data sources that span multiple databases for fast insights and zero data duplication.

 Virtual warehouses with cross database querying

 Microsoft Fabric provides customers with the ability to stand up virtual warehouses containing data from virtually any source by using shortcuts.
 Customers can build a virtual warehouse by creating shortcuts to their data wherever it resides.
-A virtual warehouse may consist of data from OneLake, Azure Data Lake Storage, or any other cloud vendor storage within a single boundary and with no data duplication.
+A virtual warehouse can consist of data from OneLake, Azure Data Lake Storage, or any other cloud vendor storage within a single boundary and with no data duplication.

-Seamlessly unlock value from a variety of data sources through the richness of cross database querying in Microsoft Fabric.
+Seamlessly unlock value from a variety of data sources through the richness of cross-database querying in Microsoft Fabric.
 Cross database querying enables customers to quickly and seamlessly leverage multiple data sources for fast insights and with zero data duplication.
 Data stored in different sources can be easily joined together enabling customers to deliver rich insights that previously required significant effort from data integration and engineering teams.

 Cross-database queries can be created through the Visual Query editor, which offers a no-code path to insights over multiple tables.
 The SQL Query editor, or other familiar tools such as SQL Server Management Studio (SSMS), can also be used to create cross-database queries.